Art Surfaces – Paper textures for digital artists

 Get a Free Paper Texture Art Surface!

 almost ready and I hope the first Art Surfaces will be available in the shop now next week but until then you can try one for free on me!

 Frequently Asked Questions

 Q: Does this work with Photoshop CS?

 A: It should work in Photoshop CS6 and up.
-If in doubt you can try one for free first.
+If in doubt you can click here to try one for free first.

 Q: I already do this by pasting a texture on top and switch it to ‘Multiply’ mode.
 Isn’t this the same thing?